Syllabus Introduction to Journalism, Fall 2025

 Week One

 Getting to know you.
 Introduction to class.
-What makes journalism.

 What the United States Constitution guarantees and what journalists need to know to fulfill their mission.